nickerso/nih-response-15-002/README.md

 ## If you want to edit in a desktop editor

 You will need to git clone the repository, push your changes back to the repository, regularly check for updates to the repository and git pull updates when needed.
-If this is unfamiliar, you may want to download one of the GitHub desktop clients, which provide nice GUI interfaces for these tasks and monitor the repository for remote changes.
+If this is unfamiliar, you may want to download one of the following desktop git clients, which provide nice GUI interfaces for these tasks and monitor the repository for remote changes.

 * [Windows GitHub client](https://windows.github.com)
 * [Mac GitHub  client](https://mac.github.com)

-Linux users may want to look at the clients [listed here](http://git-scm.com/download/gui/linux).
+* Linux users may want to look at the 3rd-party git clients [listed here](http://git-scm.com/download/gui/linux).

 To learn how to use git, here are two good resources: